Kushal08-eng/reactiontest/README.md

 # reactiontest
+REACTION TEST GAME

+Overview
-The Reaction Test Game is a hardware-based project designed to measure a user’s reaction time.
-The system activates an LED after a random delay, and the user must press a push button as quickly as possible.
-The response time is then measured and evaluated.
+This project is a Reaction Test Game designed to measure a user’s reaction time.
+The system turns on an LED after a random delay, and the user must press a push button as quickly as possible.
+The time difference between the signal and the response is calculated as the reaction time.
-*Features*

-Random LED signal generation
+Features

+Generates a random delay before the LED turns ON

-User input through push button
+Detects user input through a push button

-Reaction time measurement using timing logic
+Measures reaction time using timing logic

-Simple and interactive gameplay
+Simple and interactive hardware-based game

-Circuit simulation using Tinkercad
+Circuit designed and tested using Tinkercad

 Components Used